Driving in Winter

 - Ice or a thaw freeze can occur at any time of the day.

-- Bridges require extra care.
+- Bridges can remain icy for longer and require extra care.

 - Double your following distance.